hajaknow/cdk-ts-workshop/README.md

 Uncomment it in `app.ts`

-Before running the test requests, find your Api Gateway id with `npm run check-apigw` and replace the `<ApiGWId>` in the test requests
+Before running the test requests, find our Api Gateway id with `npm run check-apigw` and replace the `<ApiGWId>` in the test requests

 ```bash